 Use our interactive data-visualization tool to create and then download or share graphics on tuna stock status.

-You can visualize data on 23 commercial tuna stocks (by species and ocean area) share of total catch and trends in stock health.
+You can visualize data on 23 commercial tuna stocks (by species and ocean area) share of total catch, stock health trends, and catch trends over time.